rupertl/gridlock/README.md

 extraction had been done previously and the code had been checked by executing it.

-* 7 pages were run through the system
+* 7 pages were run through the system.
-* It took around 30 minutes to complete the process
+* It took around 30 minutes to complete the process.
-* It cost $0.66 in LLM API calls
+* It cost $0.66 in LLM API calls.
-* It was 100% accurate on character placement
+* It was 100% accurate on character placement.
-* It was 99.84% accurate on character recognition, getting 51 characters wrong out of a total of 32643
+* It was 99.84% accurate on character recognition, getting 51 characters wrong out of a total of 32643.

 There are some downsides